O Street Museum Foundation: Volunteers

 The O Street Museum Foundation is tax-exempt under section 501(c)(3) of the Internal Revenue Code, and it is a private operating foundation under section 4942(j)(3).
-It operates without any paid employees or paid board members; everyone that works there is a volunteer.
+It operates without any paid employees or paid board members; all contributors are volunteers.

 Hours of operation

 The museum is located at 2020 O Street NW, between 20th and 21st streets, in Washington, D.C.
 The museum is less than a block from the south exit of the Dupont Circle station on the Red Line.